jdh2021/jquery-server-calculator/README.md

 - [X] Make POST request to server to send stretch calculator object
 - [X] Make GET request from server to get stretch calculation data

+- [X] Display historical calculations on page load

+- [ ] Add conditionals to only allow entries when all inputs are provided
+- [ ] Make a DELETE request to server to remove stretch calculator data
+- [ ] Create a re-run calculation function for entry in stretch calculations history